Pumpkin: A Taste of Fall

 Celebrating each season is one of the joys of childhood.
 Making each season special creates tradition and bonding that your kids will remember forever.

 In my family, we celebrate the season with special outings and trips, but mostly, we celebrate with food.
-At the first hint of fall, I’m making pumpkin bread, three-bean chili, beef stew and apple cake – to name a few.
+At the first hint of fall, I’m making pumpkin recipes: pumpkin bread, three-bean chili, beef stew and apple cake – to name a few.

 Of all the recipes we make in fall, it’s the pumpkin recipes that are most closely tied to the season.